 One potential concept used industrial exoskeletons.
 In 2017, I traveled to St. Louis from Charleston, South Carolina, to test various vest-based exoskeleton systems for paint operations.
 My background is in aviation maintenance, so I was eager to work alongside mechanics to help develop a solution.

-After 15 minutes of sanding an F-15, my shoulders, arms and neck were experiencing discomfort.
+After 15 minutes of sanding an aircraft, my shoulders, arms and neck were experiencing discomfort.
 It was clear that the challenge went well beyond the systems capability and technology maturity level of exoskeletons.

 As I mulled the problem on my flight home, a simple but potentially promising concept came to mind: a sanding rotator head coupled to an extendable actuator rod.
 I sketched it out on that most time-honored of inventor’s tools, a napkin.